Eastern Busway, Melbourne: Design

 The Eastern Busway is designed as a fully grade-separated bus rapid transit (BRT) corridor running parallel to the Eastern Freeway between Hoddle Street and Doncaster Road.
 The busway will consist of two dedicated bus-only lanes, physically separated from general traffic by concrete barriers and continuous kerbing.
 The lanes are designed to support operating speeds of up to 100 km/h, enabling express buses to bypass traffic congestion along the Eastern Freeway.

 Starting at Doncaster Park and Ride with a roundabout to allow buses to U-turn into the busway, the busway will go under Doncaster Road and continue parallel on the north side of the Eastern Freeway.
-At Bulleen Park and Ride, an entry point will be provided for bus services to continue north of Thompsons Road towards Bulleen and Templestowe.
+At Bulleen Park & Ride, an entry point will be provided for bus services to continue north of Thompsons Road towards Bulleen and Templestowe.
 Two side platforms, one for each direction, will be provided and connected via an underpass from the lower-level car park.
 The busway will then intersect with Thompsons Road at-grade, under the Bulleen Road bridge and the North East Link interchange, then continue along the north side of the freeway, with no entry or exits at Burke Road.

 At Chandler Highway, the busway will split in directions, where the city-bound direction of the busway will continue adjacent to the south side of the freeway via an overpass.
 A busway entry towards the city and an exit in the eastbound direction onto Chandler Highway is provided at this location.
 The busway will terminate at Hoddle Street, where buses return to congested mixed traffic with only part-time bus lanes.
 An Infrastructure Victoria report has recommended extending the corridor further into the inner city to maintain quicker and more reliable travel times.